xblue-light/ipstackapi-php/README.md

-### This is a ipstack.com PHP class for getting a users geolocation and public IP.
+### This is a ipstack PHP/Guzzle API class for retrieving a users geolocation and public IP.

 #### Install dependencies: